Cloudxtreme/platform-docs/docs/ushahidi-platform-v3-x/ushahidi-v3-x-developer-guide/ushahidi-v3-x-under-the-hood/how-do-i-add-a-new-view-on-the-frontend-.md

 Add this to controllers/Controller.js

 **modules/UshahidiUI/media/js/app/controllers/Controller.js**

+    //At the top of Controller.js define the file path and add the class name to the function define([..., 'views/ExampleView'],
+    	function(..., ExampleView)

+    Backbone.Marionette.Controller.extend(
+    {
+    	...
+    	example : function()
+    	{
+        	this.layout.mainRegion.show(new ExampleView());
+    	}
+    	...
+    }

 Then add the following to routes/AppRouter.js

 **modules/UshahidiUI/media/js/app/routers/AppRouter.js**

+    Marionette.AppRouter.extend(
+    {
+        appRoutes :
+        {
+            '' : 'index',
+            'views/list' : 'viewsList',
+            'views/map' : 'viewsMap',
+            'posts/:id' : 'postDetail',
+    		// Add your new view before the *path rule 'example' : 'example',
+    		'*path' : 'index'
+    }
+    });

 Now if you load your V3 site, and got to #example you should see your new view! \o/